Tractables/ProbabilisticCircuits.jl/README.md

 circuit = 0.4 * (rain * rain_pos) + 0.6 * ((-rain) * rain_neg); # Pr(rain, rainbow, wet)
 ```

-Just like any probability distributions, we can evaluate the probabilistic circuit on various inputs.
+Just like any probability distribution, we can evaluate the probabilistic circuit on various inputs.
 Note that since log probabilities are used in ProbCircuit for numerical stability, we need to take exponent to get the probabilities.

 ```julia
 exp(circuit(true, true, true)) # Pr(rain=1, rainbow=1, wet=1)